Risk appetite: Implementation

+In other contexts, once upper management has set broad goals and expectations that integrate all interested parties' input and the organisation's obligations, decision-making is then delegated to authorising officials.
+These officials are authorised to make risk acceptance decisions at varying thresholds of risk acceptance criteria; different acceptance criteria may require higher levels of management to be authorised for acceptance.

 Purpose and benefits

 By defining its risk appetite, an organization can arrive at an appropriate balance between uncontrolled innovation and excessive caution.
 It can guide people on the level of risk permitted and encourage consistency of approach across an organisation.

 Defined acceptable levels of risk also means that resources are not spent on further reducing risks that are already at an acceptable level.

 Main areas

-In literature there are six main areas of risk appetite:
+In literature, there are six main areas of risk appetite: